 Do you remember the evolution of the craft beer movement in the 1980s and 1990s?
 Well, we are now experiencing the whiskey version of this.
 In the United States alone, there are hundreds of small artisan distillers making whiskey.
 Many of these new startups were originally breweries.
 Some distillers are actually buying their “beer” from brewers, thus focusing their efforts primarily on distilling and aging.
 Because this industry is still young, so are many of their whiskeys.

 New distilling countries

-Until the past decade or so, nearly all the world’s whiskeys were produced in Scotland, the United States, Ireland, Canada, or Japan.
-Now, high-quality whiskeys are being produced worldwide – including India, Sweden, Wales, Australia, and a majority of European countries.
-Most resemble the “scotch” style, but put their unique signature on their whiskey by tweaking the whiskey-making process with something different (e.g., aging in unusual casks or using non-traditional grains).
+Until the past decade or so, nearly all the world’s whiskies were produced in Scotland, the United States, Ireland, Canada, or Japan.
+Now, high-quality whiskies are being produced worldwide – including India, Sweden, Wales, Australia, and a majority of European countries.
+Most resemble the “scotch” style, but put their unique signature on their whisky by tweaking the whisky-making process with something different (e.g., aging in unusual casks or using non-traditional grains).